r2p2/dot/vim/README.md

 * F12 Switch cursor modes
 * h, j, k, l Since arrow keys won't work
 * ,ss Toggle spell checking

+Nothing knew, but good to know
+* If the spell checker doesn't know a word, add it with 'zg'